What do you need to know if you are thinking about getting an emotional support animal in Corner Brook Newfoundland in Canada?

 The Aircraft Accessibility for Persons with Disabilities voluntary code makes allowances for such people.
 Individuals suffering from physical or mental disabilities may fly with their assistance animal at no extra cost.

 ESA laws differ from province to province in Canada.
 Most provinces use their Human Rights Act as a guideline for defining the regulations regarding ESAs and other assistance animals.

 Still, we highly recommend reading up on the laws of the specific province you’re in if you have or are planning to get an ESA.
 Some provinces are much more welcoming and supportive of ESAs than others!

 Let’s Look at ESA Laws in Corner Brook

-Canada ESA Laws do not state that you can take your ESA to work with you.
+Employers are not obligated to allow you to take your ESA to work.
 However, if you have a legitimate ESA letter, there is no harm in taking that to your employer to see if they might be sympathetic to your situation.
 If your ESA is not a distraction to your colleagues and helps to boost your morale, it could be a win-win for you and your boss!

 ESA Campus Housing

 Most housing laws can be extended to campus housing too.
 However, if you would like to bring your ESA to campus with you, it is best to find out beforehand what the ESA rules are at the school that you will be going to.

 Exceptions to the Rules